 As beignets are deep-fried, the odour when cooking can be strong … remember to light candles while cooking them to absorb the unpleasant smell!

-Also, if you want to find out more about the carnival of Mulhouse, click here or read it in French on our blog Mon Grand-Est!
+Also, if you want to learn more about the carnival of Mulhouse, click here or read it in French on our blog Mon Grand-Est!

 Thank you for this article.
 I didn’t know that candle wax was a smell absorbent.
 Evidently, the English word buns must originate from the French bugnes which is just one of the inumerable varieties of this wonderful French donut.